raphaelkieling/devpair/README.md

 pair --help
 ```

-### Recommendation
+### Recommendations

 - Before the pair programming
-    - define the end of the session.
+    - Define the end of the session.
 How many time do you want pair?
-    - define the break time.
+    - Define the break time.
-- Use a timer like.
+- Use a `timer` like.
 Ordered by preference, for some cases a mobile timer is enough.
     - https://cuckoo.team/
     - https://double-trouble.wielo.co/
     - http://mobtimer.zoeetrope.com/
+- The `driver` need to share the screen avoiding to use tools like `vscode live share`, even they are good it can create some hard moments that you want to show the browser or create a quickly diagram.
+The preference is that the `driver` ever need to share the screen.
 - Antipatterns: https://tuple.app/pair-programming-guide/antipatterns